Last Updated on September 6, 2023 by Tim Wells

 But let’s be honest: YouTube is easy to get working in 4K on an Android box.

-Netflix and Amazon Prime are much harder, but the Ematic-Jetstream Android TV box also rose to the challenge.
+Netflix and Amazon Prime are much more complicated, but the Ematic-Jetstream Android TV box rose to the challenge.

 Netflix is always difficult to get working on Android boxes.
 Most Android boxes aren’t certified to work with Netflix, so their resolution is limited to standard definition – usually around 720p.

-One of the biggest selling points of the Ematic AGT419 is that it’s Netflix certified to be able to play videos in full HD and 4K resolution.
+One of the biggest selling points of the Ematic AGT419 is that it’s Netflix certified to play videos in full HD and 4K resolution.

 I had similar success on Amazon Prime Video as well.

 The video was sharp, and the motion was fluid.
-There was an almost imperceptible stutter on fast-moving video, but nothing took away from the experience.
+The fast-moving video had an almost imperceptible stutter, but nothing took away from the experience.

 The Verdict: Is The Ematic Jetstream Android TV Box Worth It?